jupyter/jupyter/docs/source/contrib_guide_code.rst

 How can I help?
 ---------------
-Individuals are welcome, and encouraged, to submit issues, enhancements, and new idea to the codebase.
-If you are a first-time contributor looking to get involved with Jupyter, you can use the following query in a Github search to find beginner-friendly issues to tackle across the Jupyter codebase.
+Individuals are welcome, and encouraged, to submit issues, enhancements, and new ideas to the codebase.
+If you are a first-time contributor looking to get involved with Jupyter, you can use the following query in a GitHub search to find beginner-friendly issues to tackle across the Jupyter codebase.

 **is:issue is:open is:sprint-friendly user:jupyter**